Tag: psychedelic art

 Chinese vase at Chicago Art Institute-blog

 Chinese vase at the Chicago Art Institute.
-By looking at ancient Chinese art I can clearly see the influence of the psychedelic medicine – the symmetrical designs and geometric shapes depicted as a decoration.
+By looking at ancient Chinese art I can see the influence of psychedelic medicine – the symmetrical designs and geometric shapes depicted as a decoration.

 #7 Indigenous cultures of Africa:

-Many indigenous cultures in Africa have used psychoactive plants for spiritual and healing purposes, such as the iboga plant in Gabon and the kanna plant in South Africa.
-The art style features repeated and symmetrical designs that are inspired by these experiences include the intricate textiles and beadwork of the Ndebele people of South Africa and the colorful paintings of the Dogon people of Mali.
+Many Indigenous cultures in Africa have used psychoactive plants for spiritual and healing purposes, such as the iboga plant in Gabon and the Kanna plant in South Africa.
+The art style features repeated and symmetrical designs that are inspired by these experiences including the intricate textiles and beadwork of the Ndebele people of South Africa and the colorful paintings of the Dogon people of Mali.
 In his book titled”Supernatural” Hancock describes the use of iboga in African culture.

 Mushroom man cave painting

 Mushroom man cave painting/ petroglyph of anthropomorphic figure in a mask.
 Image credit: Fondazione Passare .
-Anthropomorphic means attribution of human emotions and intent to non-human entities or divine spirit in human form.
+Anthropomorphic means the attribution of human emotions and intent to non-human entities or divine spirits in human form.

 Shamanism

-Sorcery: The kieri or “tree of wind” is a psychotropic plant of genus Solandra, the use of which is reserved for the most powerful shamans.
-Because it’s less benevolent god than peyote, the powers of the kieri can also be used to cause harm.
+Sorcery: The kieri or “tree of wind” is a psychotropic plant of the genus Solandra, the use of which is reserved for the most powerful shamans.
+Because it’s a less benevolent god than peyote, the powers of the kieri can also be used to cause harm.
 The ”tree of wind” can also grant the gift of music.
 According to Indians, the witchcraft arrow differs from the votive arrows because of having “crazy” designs on it.
 It carries pollen inside the kieri that causes dizziness and disorientation in bewitched people.
 The wax figure represents the receiver of the spell.
-Source: the archeological museum in Mexico City.

 psychedelic art of Indians in Mexico

-Bottom left image shows a bule with yakwai sacred tobacco and a rope with knots that represents the sins confessed by peyoteros during pilgrimage to wirikuta desert.
+The bottom left image shows a bule with yakwai sacred tobacco and a rope with knots that represents the sins confessed by peyoteros during a pilgrimage to Wirikuta desert.
 While the beaded art is contemporary it shows the traditional designs of the region.

 The Peyote Dance:

 During the pilgrims’ peyote visions at Wirikuta, serpents of rain appear to Huichol pilgrims.
-Huichols say that peyote seekers bring these serpents with them when they return to their sierra communities.
+Huichols says that peyote seekers bring these serpents with them when they return to their Sierra communities.
 During the great peyote celebration at the beginning of the rainy season, peyote seekers transform themselves into these serpents.
-They dance with white feather apparels and take rain to the four routes of the universe.
+They dance with white feather apparel and take rain to the four routes of the universe.
 (This text is taken from the archeology museum in Mexico City).

 Peyote chant: The blue flowers, which are behind the mountains, which are talking… You who claim to know it all, interpret them.